wp-plugins/woocommerce-bulk-discount/trunk/readme.txt

 Here is the list of the main features:

 *   Possibility of setting percentage bulk discount or flat (fixed) bulk discount in currency units.
-*   Bulk discounts for product variations is supported to treat them separately or as a whole when discounting.
+*   Bulk discounts for product variations is supported to treat them separately or as one product when discounting. **Updated in 2.1**
 *   Discount is better visible and is available on several locations (see below).
 *   Discount is visible on the Checkout page
 *   Discount is visible on the Order Details page
 *   Discount is visible in WooCommerce order e-mails and invoices as well.
 *   Showing the applied discount when hovering over the item price in the cart.
 *   Possibility of easily changing the CSS of the price before and after discount.
+*   Bulk discount is not applied if coupon code is used. **New in 2.1**
+*   HTML markup is allowed in information about the bulk discount offer in Product Description. **New in 2.1**
+*   Bulk Discount can be disabled more easily in the Product Options page. **New in 2.1**

 WooCommerce Bulk Discount has been localised to these languages: